merbanan/rtl_433/docs/DATA_FORMAT.md

 # JSON Data fields

-See also the discussion and rationale in https://github.com/merbanan/rtl_433/pull/827 Note that you should use `-M newmodel` otherwise you will see some legacy names for keys.
+See also the discussion and rationale in https://github.com/merbanan/rtl_433/pull/827 Note that you can use `-M oldmodel` to still get the legacy names for a short while.

 ## Message Data
 These fields are the primary data fields containing the most basic message data and used to identify the specific device.